 The balance of the site, approximately 3,600 acres, is mostly wooded and represents the native pine barrens ecosystem.

 The major scientific facilities at BNL are briefly described in Figure 1-1.
-The three former research reactors, no longer operational, are discussed in Section 1.2.
 Additional facilities, shown in Figure 1-2 and briefly described below, support BNL's science and technology mission by providing basic utility and environmental services.